Goldcorp Centre for the Arts, 149 West Hastings Street

 Adrienne Smith is a transgender human rights activist and drug policy lawyer.
 They recently settled a BC Supreme Court case which guaranteed access to opiate replacement therapy for prisoners in BC jails.
 Adrienne appeared at the BC Court of Appeal and the Supreme Court of Canada where they argued about the deleterious effects of mandatory minimum sentences for women, indigenous people, and drug users.
 At the CLC, they advocate for transgender inclusion in our unions and workplaces.

-Episode 11 of Below the Radar features Stephanie Allen, a director of the Hogan's Alley Society, and Vice-president at Catalyst Community Developments Society and #46 on the 2018 VanMag Power 50 List.
-In this episode Am Johal and Stephanie Allen discuss affordable housing, the pros and cons of not-for-profit real estate development, the nature of ownership and property, along with a look at the fight for Hogan’s Alley and the recognition of the erasure of black culture from Vancouver through city development.
+Stephanie Allen is the director of the Hogan's Alley Society, and Vice-president at Catalyst Community Developments Society and #46 on the 2018 VanMag Power 50 List.
+In this episode Am Johal and Stephanie discuss affordable housing, the pros and cons of not-for-profit real estate development, the nature of ownership and property, along with a look at the fight for Hogan’s Alley and the recognition of the erasure of black culture from Vancouver through city development.

 Sharon Gregson is the provincial spokesperson for the popular $10aDay Child Care Plan in BC.
 She works with the Coalition of Child Care Advocates of BC travelling throughout the province presenting the $10aDay Plan as the solution to BC’s child care chaos.
 She is a former two-term elected Vancouver School Board Trustee with 30 years of experience in the child care sector.
 Sharon is a feminist, passionate about the rights of women to access affordable child care services, the rights of children to high quality early years experiences, and the rights of early childhood educators to be well-paid for the important work they do.